Pixel-Pushers-1/MonoZelda/README.md

 You can save at any time in the normal game mode using `F5`.
 You can load at any time in the normal game mode using `F9`.

 ### Lighting
 Many room feature dynamic light sources that can cast shadows.
 Link always illuminates the area around him.
 The Link light extends further when the blue candle item is equiped.
+When using the fireball, it will also cast light through that specific room until the fireball collides with something.

+### Gamepad
+Players can now choose to play with a compatible gamepad or with the keyboard.
+All controls are available in both modes.
+Additional guidance for this is available in the Special Notes section.

+### Infinite Game Mode
+Players can choose to play an infinite mode that moves Link through a series of rooms.
+Link needs to kill all enemies in the room before moving to the next.
+This sequence goes on infinitely or until Link dies.

 # Sprint 4